fh295/fh295.github.io/noncompositional.md

 The Australian language Warlpiri has entirely arbitrary word order.
 When you ask a Warlpiri native speaker to repeat an utterance directly back to you, more often than not they alter the word order, apparently without realizing.

+When you think about it, that's kind of wild!
+They just don't notice the word order, it doesn't enter their memory.
+A bit like when we as English speakers can't hear the difference between *bruder* (German for 'brother') and *brüder* ('brothers').

 Latin is a free-word-order language too.
-So Nero or Augustus might have behaved similarly.
+So Nero or Augustus might have had the same 'disorder'.

 <sub> *Hale, Kenneth L, Mary Laughren, and Jane Simpson.
 1995.
 Warlpiri.'XXI.
 Syntactic Sketches' in Syntax.
 An International Handbook of Contemporary Research.* </sub>